koying/home-assistant.io/source/_integrations/workday.markdown

 ## Full examples

 This example excludes Saturdays and Sundays but not holidays.
-Two custom holidays are added.

 ```yaml
 # Example 1 configuration.yaml entry